qzhuae/MarkdownNotes/HUMA1000B.md

 No religion in traditional Chinese philosophy.
 Will include some topics in the Four Books.

-Before you submit your assignment, pay attention to the description,
+Before you submit your assignment, pay attention to the description
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTQ1NzIwMTU3OCwxMTA3ODM5MzQyXX0=
+eyJoaXN0b3J5IjpbMjU3NjI3MTgsMTQ1NzIwMTU3OCwxMTA3OD
+M5MzQyXX0=
 -->